Thursday, Feb 22 at 7:30 pm

 James N. Kienitz Wilkins is a filmmaker and artist based in Brooklyn.
 His work has been selected for international film festivals and venues including the New York Film Festival, CPH:DOX, MoMA PS1, Toronto IFF, Locarno IFF, Rotterdam IFF, Migrating Forms, and beyond.
 In 2016, he was awarded the Kazuko Trust Award presented by the Film Society of Lincoln Center, and selected as one of “25 New Faces of Independent Film” by Filmmaker Magazine.
 In 2017, he participated in the Whitney Biennial.

-Paul Dallas is a Brooklyn-based writer, journalist, and programmer.
-He has contributed to Artforum, BOMB, Cinema Scope, Extra Extra, Film Comment, Filmmaker, IndieWire and Interview.
-He has organized screenings and series for Columbia University, Guggenheim Museum, Maysles Cinema, and UnionDocs.
+Paul Dallas is a writer and producer.
+He is co-producing a feature documentary portrait of fashion designer Halston for Amazon/CNN Films and directed by Frédéric Tcheng.
+He is contributing film editor of Extra Extra Magazine and his criticism and interviews have appeared in Artforum, BOMB, Cinema Scope, Film Comment, Filmmaker, IndieWire, and Interview.
+He has programmed screenings and series for Columbia University, Guggenheim Museum, Maysles Cinema, and UnionDocs.
 He studied filmmaking at The School of the Art Institute of Chicago and is a graduate of The Cooper Union’s School of Architecture.
 He is a 2015 Robert Flaherty Fellow and a 2008 Schindler Fellow at the MAK Center for Art and Architecture in Los Angeles.
-Recently, he assisted on Michael Almereyda’s new sci-fi drama Marjorie Prime, and is developing a narrative feature with director Frédéric Tcheng.

 Make a tax-deductible donation